 Beside the edge of the signal the number of occurrences is important to measure the quality of an indicator.
 If your 100% confidence signal only occurred every few years, you most probably will die as a poor man.

 Summing up the percentage returns after indicator signals shows a clear correlation between the quality of the signal and the quality of the summed up returns.
-The setting with the highest edge (0-20) also has got the most favourable return curve.
+The setting with the highest edge (0-20) also has got the most favorable return curve.
 The chart above shows the total % return of the market within the given indicator settings.

 Compare technical indicators and markets